-If you’re on the hunt for one of Central Europe’s biggest surprises, look no further than the pint-size nation of Slovenia.
-Overshadowed by neighbours like Austria, Italy, and Croatia, Slovenia doesn’t quite receive the same hype.
+On the hunt for one of Central Europe’s biggest surprises?
+Look no further than Slovenia.
+Often overshadowed by its neighbours, pint-size Slovenia doesn’t receive much hype.
+That’s changing.

-Quickly, however, travellers are catching on to Slovenia’s charms.
-Whether it’s wandering effortlessly through the timeless streets of the compact capital of Ljubljana or resting among perfect hues of blue with mountains as your backdrop in Bled, more and more travellers are seeing Slovenia as the perfect detour from Europe’s typical tourist track.
+In recent years, travellers have caught onto Slovenia’s charms.
+Spend time wandering the timeless streets of the compact capital of Ljubljana.
+Or rest among perfect hues of blue at Lake Bled with the Julien Alps as your backdrop.
+Either way, you’ll see that Slovenia is special.
+It’s become the perfect detour from the typical European tourist track.

-Ready to experience one of the the continent’s loveliest corners?
-Get prepped with help from this quick & easy Slovenia travel guide…
+Ready to experience one of Europe’s loveliest lesser-known corners?
+Get prepped with help from this quick & easy Slovenia travel guide.

 When to visit Slovenia

-For such a small country, the weather in Slovenia is surprisingly diverse.
-Three main climatic zones dominate here to make planning your trip either an amazing experience or one fraught with difficulty.
+For a small country, the weather in Slovenia is surprisingly diverse.
+Three main climatic zones dominate Slovenia.
+They’ll either make your trip planning an amazing experience or one fraught with difficulty.

-Along Slovenia’s southern coast, you’ll experience a sub-Mediterranean climate characterized by pleasant temperatures year-round.
-In the mountainous, expect cold winters and, overall, unpredictable weather.
-Outside of the coastal and alpine areas, a typical continental climate takes hold, similar to other inland Central European countries like Germany or Czech Republic.
+Along Along Slovenia’s southern coast, you’ll experience a sub-Mediterranean climate.
+It offers pleasant temperatures year-round.
+In the mountainous interior, expect cold winters and unpredictable weather.
+Outside of the coastal and alpine areas, a typical continental climate takes hold.
+It’s similar to other inland Central European countries like Germany or Czech Republic.

-Overall, the best time to visit Slovenia is in either May or September.
-Both of these months fall within Slovenia’s shoulder season and see warmer temperatures and relatively dry conditions with smaller crowds than in the summer high season.
+Tthe best time to visit Slovenia is in either May or September.
+Both months fall within Slovenia’s shoulder season.
+They both see mild to warm temperatures and relatively dry conditions.
+Crowds in early spring and early fall are also smaller than in the summer high season.

 Where to go in Slovenia